Docker Registries

 registry: your-registry-configuration-name

-For more details see the the image pushing example.
+For more details, see the example for image push.

 Internal caching registry